 At higher levels though the prize money starts picking up the number which can easily reach up to $1000 above first place.
 Top players participating in privileged tournaments will have prize money of above 30,000 dollars for first place.

-However, I demonstrated in this article (will open in a new tab) that there’s a bleak future for relying solely on prize funds for regular players.
+However, it has already been demonstrated that there’s a bleak future for relying solely on prize funds for regular players.

 Unless you are a world-class player who has a lot of backing to accommodate international events, this can only be done on the side.